ray-project/ray/doc/source/serve/production.md

 If you're working with a remote cluster, `serve config` and `serve status` also offer an `--address/-a` argument to access your cluster.

 By default, all the Serve CLI commands assume that you're working with a local cluster, so if you don't specify an `--address/-a` value, they use the Ray agent address associated with a local cluster started by `ray start --head`.
-However, if the `RAY_AGENT_ADDRESS` environment variable is set, all Serve CLI commands will default to that value instead (unless you also specify an `--address/-a` value). (serve-in-production-deploying)
+However, if the `RAY_AGENT_ADDRESS` environment variable is set, all Serve CLI commands will default to that value instead (unless you also specify an `--address/-a` value).
+Check out [the previous section](serve-in-production-remote-cluster) for more info on this argument.

 (serve-in-production-config-command)=